afwanlatif/Automated_Email_Scheduler/README.md

 ## 👨‍💻 Author

-Developed with ❤️ by Afwan Latif(Backend Developer) under the support of Saqlain Ansari(fullStack Developer)
+Developed with ❤️ by Afwan Latif Backend Developer (Node.js)

 **Note**: This application is designed for educational and development purposes.
 Ensure compliance with email marketing regulations and privacy laws when using in production.